paich64/C64MEGA65/bin/Version 1/R3/README.md

 Caution: Only use these unofficial versions in case you experience problems with the reset button.
 Otherwise stick with the official release.

+### 15kHz Retro RGB fix

+If you use the 15kHz Retro RGB mode (via VGA) and experience problems with the on-screen-menu (for example distortion), then use this fix, which also contains the reset bugfix: `15kHz-retro-fix.cor` and `15kHz-retro-fix.bit`.